philiplawlor/tide-mcp/README.md

 - CORS enabled for local development

 ### Frontend (Flutter App)
+- Starts with no location selected and does not fetch tide data until you select a location
 - Location selection (town/zipcode or geolocation)
 - Displays:
   - Today's tide chart, high/low times, and heights